MrWong99/TaileVoices/README.md

 You can setup NPCs by giving them a script they should follow and a voice they should use while speaking.
 Once you add the Discord Bot to your voice channel it will automatically begin transcribing all of the conversation and storing it in a database as "memory" of the AI.
-Then the NPC will seemlessly integrate into the conversation and talk either once it seems fit or if it is addressed directly.
+Then the NPC will seamlessly integrate into the conversation and talk either once it seems fit or if it is addressed directly.